 Today, celebrities and public figures all over the world use French lace to adorn dresses, evening gowns, and fashionable outfits especially for women who appreciate beauty, luxury, and modernity.

-Lace, a decorative openwork web, was invented in the sixteenth century in Europe.
+Origin of lace in France Lace, a decorative openwork web, was invented in the sixteenth century in Europe.
 Needle lace and bobbin lace, two distinct types of lace making, began at the same time.
 Needle lace is created with a single needle and thread, whereas bobbin lace is created by plaiting multiple threads.

 France has evolved into a European country with high standards and lace production.
 Lace fashion was very stable in France during the 16th century.
 The collection was created by Vinciolo, an Italian who brought knowledge of lace from his home country.
 Lace motifs that existed at the time brought lace that provided openwork, weaving with ornaments, and reticella to ensure that the French people were certain that this type of lace was expensive and only available to the wealthy.